Samuel Mure Fergusson

-Samuel Mure Fergusson (1855 – 9 December 1928) was a Scottish amateur golfer who played in the late 19th and early 20th century.
+Samuel Mure Fergusson (1855 – 9 December 1928) was a Scottish amateur golfer who played in the late 19th and early 20th centuries.
 Fergusson placed fourth in the 1891 Open Championship.
 Fergusson twice came close to winning The Amateur Championship.
 His best effort came in the 1894 Amateur Championship where he battled the legendary John Ball at Royal Liverpool Golf Club, eventually losing by the score of 1 up.

 Early life

 Fergusson was born in 1855 in Perth, Scotland.
 He learned the game as a young lad, first beginning to play when he was 14.
 At age 24 he became a member of The Royal and Ancient Golf Club of St Andrews and won the Autumn Medal in his first competition.
 He became a stock broker and worked in London.
 In the 1880s he played golf at Felixstowe but later moved to Royal St George's in Sandwich.

 Golf career

 1894 Amateur Championship

 In the 1894 Amateur Championship, held at Royal Liverpool Golf Club, Fergusson lost 1 up to John Ball.